techspence/AppLockerInspector/README.md

 AppLocker Inspector audits an AppLocker policy XML and reports weak/misconfigured/risky settings, including actual ACL checks.
 If you don’t provide a policy file, the tool will **export the local effective AppLocker policy** and analyze that automatically.

-_Disclaimer_: ChatGPT, my coding partner in "crime", wrote most of this.
+_Disclaimer: ChatGPT, my coding partner in "crime", wrote most of this.
 It's been heavily edited by me to remove as much sillyness as I could find and to make it more readable.
 However, if anyone finds anything wacky, please let me know so I can fix it!

-Hope it's useful to some people! 🙌
+Hope it's useful to some people! 🙌_

 ----